cainam/home-cluster-deployment/ansible/README.md

 - security: log all incoming connections on gateway
 - generate playbook doc with tags described
 - emerge depclean added: check if dev-db/postgresql and sys-devel/gcc-13.2.1 got removed
+- base builder: remove pyhthon version stuff from my-builder-13 and perform it all in base-13
+- images requires: include section?